-We offer two types of research degree at masters level, as well as PhD programmes.
+We offer two types of research-based masters degree, as well as PhD programmes.

-Both involve research training and orientation courses, after which you may either research and submit a single dissertation of about 30,000 words, which comprises the remaining assessment for the degree, or you can take three further courses to provide appropriate background and preparatory study for the topic of your research, and then submit a dissertation of about 15,000 words.
+Both involve research training and orientation courses, after which you may either research and submit a dissertation of about 30,000 words, which comprises the remaining assessment for the degree, or write three supervised research essays to provide appropriate background and preparatory study for the topic of your research, and then submit a dissertation of about 15,000 words.

-Progress during the first year is monitored by an end-of-year Review Board at which a full, formal research proposal must be presented, along with a sample of work.
+Progress during the first year is assessed by an end-of-year Review Board at which a full, formal research proposal must be presented, along with a sample of work.
 The Board will make a recommendation based on its reading of your submission and an interview.
-You then proceed with your research, culminating in your 100,000-word dissertation.
+You then proceed with your research, culminating in your 100,000-word thesis.